WWE News: Creative Plans For United States Championship Match At ‘WrestleMania’

 As we noted on Saturday, the WWE is planning for all of their top four male singles titles to be defended in one-on-one matches at WWE WrestleMania on April 2 in Orlando.
-At one point during the build up to the big event, there were backstage discussions among WWE officials about putting the Intercontinental Championship in another multi-person ladder match and not having the WWE United States Championship be on the line.
+At one point during the build-up to the big event, there were backstage discussions among WWE officials about putting the Intercontinental Championship in another multi-person ladder match and not having the WWE United States Championship be on the line.

 Both of those proposals were eventually scrapped, of course, as Dean Ambrose is on track to defend his WWE IC title against Baron Corbin in a match that will include a hardcore stipulation.
 And Chris Jericho will put his WWE U.S. Championship on the line against Kevin Owens in what was one of the WWE’s most compelling storylines over the last eight months.

 It’s been tough for the WWE to do long-form storytelling in recent years, but you have to give them credit for the Jericho-Owens angle as it started last August when they teamed up for a pay-per-view match against Enzo & Big Cass at WWE SummerSlam.
-Two weeks after that, Owens became the WWE Universal Champion and Jericho remained by his side until the ‘Festival of Friendship’ segment officially put an end to Jeri-KO.
+Two weeks after that, Owens became the WWE Universal Champion, and Jericho remained by his side until the ‘Festival of Friendship’ segment officially put an end to Jeri-KO.

-Jericho has been a major proponent for putting younger talent over since he reduced his schedule several years ago, and according to a new report, this time will be no different.
+Jericho has been a major proponent of putting younger talent over since he reduced his schedule several years ago, and according to a new report, this time will be no different.
 WrestleMania is the grandest stage the WWE has to offer, and even though Kevin Owens has done an admirable job elevating himself this past year, Jericho wants to help give him an extra boost and therefore, we should expect Owens to become the new WWE United States Champion on April 2.

 Jericho has recently done the favors for Fandango and CM Punk at WrestleMania, which made last year’s outcome a bit puzzling for some members of the WWE Universe.
 Chris beat AJ Styles in Styles’ first-ever WrestleMania match, which was confusing in its own right, but especially considering what WWE officials would eventually have in store for The Phenomenal One in 2016.
 Still, the bout was on the short-list for the WrestleMania show-stealer.